 The Las Vegas Soaring Club strives to be an active part of the Las Vegas community at large by means of participation in community events directed at education and promoting safety in the RC hobby.

-LVSC is a chartered AMA (Academy of Model Aeronautics) club and operates under their guidelines and regulations in partnership with the FAA (Federal Aviation Administration.)
+LVSC is a chartered AMA (Academy of Model Aeronautics) Gold Leader Member Club and operates under their guidelines and regulations in partnership with the FAA (Federal Aviation Administration.)
 Safe operation of aircraft is the primary goal of this participation achieved through education and monitored training.

 LVSC sponsors yearly events at their location and participates in other events throughout the year with other AMA clubs.
 Also the LVSC promotes and teaches safe and proper operation of multi-rotor and FPV flying (known as "drones".)
 Recent FAA rulings strictly govern the use and operation of "drones" and require personal registration with the FAA to operate them and all other model aircraft.

 Current and past events are listed on the main menu under "Events".